HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Generic_Element_Tags.png)

-When editing a presentation template that has generic element tag in Presentation Designer, a placeholder text of the element name is rendered on the canvas.
+When editing a presentation template that has a generic element tag in Presentation Designer, a placeholder text of the element name is rendered on the canvas.

 ![](../../../../assets/HCL_Presentation_Designer_Generic_Element_Tags_Placeholder.png)